-This introduction is not part of IEEE Std 1671.4TM-2014, IEEE Standard for Automatic Test Markup Language (ATML) Test Configuration.
+This introduction is not part of IEEE Std 1671.6TM-2015, IEEE Standard for Automatic Test Markup Language (ATML) Test Station Description.

-This child, or "dot" standard, also known as an automatic test markup language (ATML) component standard, provides for the definition of the TestConfiguration XML schema and contains references to an example.
-The XML schema and example that accompany this standard provide for the identification of all of the hardware, software, and documentation that is required to test and diagnose a unit under test (UUT) on an automatic test system (ATS).
+This child, or dot, standard, also known as an ATML component standard, provides for the definition of the Test Station XML schemas, and contains references to examples; both of which accompany this standard.

+These XML schemas provide for the identification and definition of a test station.

-ATML's XML schemas define the basic information required within any test application and provide a vehicle for formally defining the test environment by defining a class hierarchy corresponding to these basic information entities and providing several methods within each to enable basic operations to be performed on these entities.
+ATML's XML schemas define the basic information required within any test application and provide a vehicle for formally defining the test environment by defining a class hierarchy corresponding to these basic information entities and provide several methods within each to enable basic operations to be performed on these entities.
 ATML component standards within the ATML framework define the particular requirements within the test environment.